JoshuaHong/dotfiles/README.md

     > 📝 **Note**: Arch Linux does not support secure boot.
 Secure boot can be set up after installation.
 * Use UEFI boot mode
     > 📝 **Note**: UEFI is the newest standard, and most modern hardware does not support legacy BIOS boot.
+* Ensure that the boot order prioritizes the external bootable media over the internal disk devices
+* Boot into the live environment

 <br>